HomeJAGRUK INVESTORFixed Deposit (FD) - Details, FD Calculator & TDS Savings

 Rule of 72

 A simple method to calculate the time it will take your FD to double in amount is to follow the Rule of 72.
-This rules entails to 72 by the interest rate.
+This rule entails 72 by the interest rate.
 Thus, as seen in the image below dividing 72 by 4 will take you 18 years to double your investment in FD.
-Similarly, dividing 72 by 16 will take you approximately 4.5 years to double your FD amount.
+Similarly, dividing 72 by 5 will take you approximately 14.4 years to double your FD amount.

 Effect of interest rate

-Among the different banks and corporates, interest rates range between 4%-12%.
-Sometimes, the difference between two FDs may seem insignificant, but even a half per cent variation can lead to big difference in results.
+Among the different banks and corporates, the difference between two FDs may seem insignificant, but even a 0.5% or 1% variation can lead to a big difference in results.
 To understand how different interest rates affect FDs, view the image below.

 Loan against Fixed Deposit